 Predictive Analytics: Predictive Revenue for Every Business

 Expertise in the performance drivers at each step of the customer journey is indispensable to ascending from descriptive analytics, where teams are able to manually identify traditional metrics of the organization, to predictive analytics, where these metrics are used to determine or inform future outcomes.
-And while some executives may take pride in their elevator speech, experience-based sector knowledge, or their appreciation of trends, the competitive edge is found in the quantifiable variables of a finely-tuned analytical model.
+The competitive edge in business today is found in the quantifiable variables of a finely-tuned analytical model.
 Using data to understand customer interactions across all touch points within the business, and the influencers and drivers that affect each, is the domain of Business Analytics (BA) and a keystone example is the Predictive Revenue Model.

-Business Analytics is the methodical collecting, sorting, processing of business data to gain new insights–enables an ever-expanding field of knowledge and practices driving performance.
+Business Analytics is the methodical collecting, sorting, processing of business data to gain new insights, and enables an ever-expanding field of knowledge and practices driving performance.

 While early Business Intelligence (BI) used statistical analysis of raw data to explain past performance to stakeholders (descriptive), later analytical models combined historical data with rules, algorithms, and additional (sometimes external) data to identify future performance (predictive) and the actions favorable to specific outcomes (prescriptive).